 Or de facto banned, whatever you want to call it.
 Reddit is dead.
 The site is mostly shills and bots with a smattering of NPCs now.
 I kept DE going as long as was allowed, but everyone always knew a move was quickly approaching.
 For now, Ruqqus will be the designated reddit clone to move to.
 Here is the replacement community.
-We are also using riot chat, now called element, for real time chat.
+[Here is an update on that] We are also using riot chat, now called element, for real time chat.
 Discord is converged and can’t be trusted any more than reddit for those wondering why we aren’t using that.
 Here is the announcement from my blog, and here are some instructions for joining from the sub.
 There is also a voat community, which I am mod of, but I don’t intend to actively use it as of right now.
 But its there.

 Some sort of action of this sort was expected from reddit for a long time, although their chosen method does surprise me a bit.
 I am also surprised actions weren’t taken sooner.
 How or why they didn’t ban the sub outright in the last ban wave, or now for that matter, doesn’t make a lot of sense to me.
 I am sure there is some reason for it.

 I’ll briefly describe the sequence of events.
 About a month after the last ban wave occurred, the harassment from the sub-reddit “againsthatesubreddits” began.
 They present themselves as just passionate, crazy leftists.
 I am sure that is true in many cases, but the fact is this sort of harassment seems to have picked up all across the internet to any vaguely right-leaning community or group of people.
 Most recently conservative publishers on amazon.
 The ubiquity and simultaneity of the harassment pretty much everywhere makes me think this is an election year paid operation similar but more extreme than 2016’s shareblue shills.
 I honestly wish we could make paid shilling a crime punished by execution.
 Slow, public execution for the funders and organizers.